 ENVIRONMENTAL QUALITY BOARD (EQB): The Environmental Quality Board is the state's principle forum for discussing environmental issues.
 The current 15-member board is composed of a chairperson and five citizen members appointed by the Governor, the Commissioners of the State Department of Agriculture, Health, Natural Resources, Public Services, Transportation, and Pollution Control Agency, and the Directors of the Office of Strategic and Long Range Planning and the Office of Environmental Assistance.
-It provides the public with an accessible forum for debating and discussing the environmental policies and decisions of state government; it provides the mechanism for coordinating the actions of major state agencies and the impact of their decisions on the environment; and it provides the Governor and the legislature with a tool for working on those environmental issues and problems that do not fit in one of the state's other environmental agencies.
+It provides the public with an accessible forum for debating and discussing the environmental policies and decisions of state government; it provides the mechanism for coordinating the actions of major state agencies and the impact of their decisions on the environmental issues and problems that do not fit in one of the state's other environmental agencies.
 The EQB does not currently have an office along the North Shore.
 Staff and consultant support for Board activities is provided by the Office of Strategic and Long-Range Planning (MN Planning).